Air India Express Flight 1344: Aircraft and crew

 The aircraft involved a Boeing 737-800 with a short-field performance package, registered as VT-AXH, manufacturer's serial number 36323 and line number 2108.
 The aircraft, that first flew on 15 November 2006, was operated by Air India Express and had a tail livery with India Gate on the left and Gateway of India on the right.
 The crew consisted of experienced Captain Deepak Sathe (59), first officer Akhilesh Kumar (32); and four flight attendants.
-Sathe had landed successfully at Calicut airport at least 27 times, including more than ten times in 2020.
+Sathe had landed successfully at Calicut airport at least 27 times, including more than 10 times in 2020.
 He had 10,000 hours of flying experience on the Boeing 737, including 6,662 as commander.
-He was former Indian Air Force pilot.
+He was a former Indian Air Force pilot.